Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Combinatorial settings

 For each Lie algebra $K$ and each mapping $f : S \ra K$, $f$ factors uniquely through $L$. \end{defn} In what follows, we will only consider $S$ to be a set with two elements, either $S=\{0,1\}$ or $S=\{X_0,X_1\}$.

-One is used to see the free Lie algebra on $\{X_0,X_1\}$ as a subspace of $\Q<X_0,X_1>$ (its enveloping algebra), the space of polynomials in two non commuting variables $X_0$ and $X_1$.
+It is usual to consider the free Lie algebra on $\{X_0,X_1\}$ as a subspace of $\Q<X_0,X_1>$ (its enveloping algebra), the space of polynomials in two non commuting variables $X_0$ and $X_1$.
 Let $\on{Lie}(X_0,X_1)$ denote this free Lie algebra.

-In order to show the existence of free Lie algebras, one usually uses a tree representation. \begin{defn} Let $\Ttr_{\Q}$ denote the $\Q$ vector space generated by the set $\Ttr$ of rooted, planar, trivalent trees with leaves decorated by $0$ and $1$.
+In order to show the existence of free Lie algebras, a tree representation is often used. \begin{defn} Let $\Ttq$ denote the $\Q$ vector space generated by the set $\Ttr$ of rooted, planar, trivalent trees with leaves decorated (i.e. labeled) by $0$'s and $1$'s.

-For two trees $T_1$, $T_2$ in $\Ttr$ defined $T_1 \prac T_2$ to be the tree obtained by joining the root (marked by a circle around the vertex) of $T_1$ and $T_2$ and adding a new root:
+For two trees $T_1$, $T_2$ in $\Ttr$, define $T_1 \prac T_2$ to be the tree obtained by joining the root (marked by a circle around the vertex) of $T_1$ and $T_2$ and adding a new root: